nonrice/mjudge/README.md

 Then start the containers with `docker compose up --build`.

-You might need to quit and run it again.
-There seem to be some dependency issues that only happen on the first run, since that's when the database is initialized.

 ## Management
-I haven't implemented much admin stuff yet.
-You can directly modify the tables on pgAdmin.
+Direct database access can suffice to operate the judge, but a more user-friendly administration interface is being worked on.

-For uploading problems there's a special endpoint `/api/admin/upload_prob`. `POST` a `.zip` file there to automatically populate the DB tables.
-To be considered an admin, your token must be of an account named `eric`.
+For uploading problems there's a special endpoint `/api/admin/upload_prob`.
+Once authenticated with an administrator account, `POST` a `.zip` file there to automatically populate the DB tables.

 Archive format:
 ```